JamesRich443/Ukrainian-Coffee-Sales-Dashboard/README.md

 ☕ Ukrainian Coffee Sales Dashboard

-A complete end-to-end data analytics project that visualizes coffee sales data across Ukraine.
+A complete end-to-end data analytics project that visualizes coffee sales data.
 This project leverages Python for data extraction, Azure Blob Storage for cloud hosting, and Power BI for dynamic reporting.
-The dataset originates from Kaggle and tracks coffee machine sales in Vinnytsia, Ukraine.
+The dataset originates from Kaggle and tracks sales from a coffee machine in Vinnytsia, Ukraine.
 [View Dataset here](https://www.kaggle.com/datasets/ihelon/coffee-sales/data?select=index_2.csv)

 📊 Project Overview